chenmoucheng/chenmoucheng.github.io/43041/graph-theory-representations.md

 ```

 Last but not least, the ambiguity can be eliminated altogether if the
-outgoing edges of any vertice are indeed *ordered*, as the definition
+outgoing edges from any vertice are indeed *ordered*, as the
-of term DAGs prescribes.
-However, this means that the (outgoing) edges
+definition of term DAGs prescribes.
+However, this means that the
-would be a *list*, rather than a multiset.
+(outgoing) edges would be a *list*, rather than a multiset.

 # Graph representations